zachisaac/https-zachisaac.github.io-updated-portfolio-/README.md

-# updated-portfolio
+# Updated-Portfolio

-This is my updated work porfolio.
-It chronicles the assignments we have been given and how we have progressed as students from the beginning of the course till now.
-I have decided to use Materialize instead of Bootstrap for this assignment because I prefer their overall look and style.
+This is my updated classwork portfolio.
+It chronicles the homework assignments we have been given and how I have progressed as a student from the beginning of the course till now.
+I have decided to use Materialize instead of Bootstrap for this assignment because I prefer it's overall look and style.
+Thus, I have decided to update all the pages to a new format with proper responsivness.